 Genistein may be associated with improved lung function in asthma.

-Atherosclerosis or hardening of the arteries
+Atherosclerosis or hardening of the arteries, role in heart disease

 A rabbit study shows supplementation reduces the risk for hardening of the arteries.

 Cardiovascular effects of the phytoestrogen genistein.

 Genistein in vitro relaxes rat arteries by a nitric oxide dependent mechanism and enhances the dilator response to acetylcholine of atherosclerotic arteries.
 Genistein supplementation improves endothelial dysfunction induced by oophorectomy in rats and reduces infarct size in an experimental model of myocardial ischaemia-reperfusion injury.
 Furthermore, genistein in postmenopausal women increases plasma nitric oxide breakdown products, reduces endothelin-1 levels and improves endothelial dependent vasodilation in post-menopausal women.
 All these findings, taken together, would suggest that this molecule might represent an attractive alternative for cardiovascular protection.

 Chronic soy milk consumption has modest, but significant hypotensive action in those with hypertension.
 This hypotensive action was correlated with the urinary excretion of the isoflavone genistein.
 Genistein helps produce more nitric oxide, a powerful chemical in the blood stream that helps dilate blood vessels.

 Soy isoflavones may have an important role in reducing the incidence of breast, colon, cervix and prostate cancers.
 Genistein, the predominant isoflavone found in soy, has been shown to inhibit carcinogenesis in animal models.
 There is a growing body of experimental evidence that shows the inhibition of human cancer cells by genistein through the modulation of genes that are related to the control of cell cycle and apoptosis.